aleaxit/gmpy/docs/advmpz.rst

 **is_bpsw_prp(...)**
     is_bpsw_prp(n) will return True if *n* is a Baillie-Pomerance-Selfridge-Wagstaff pseudo-prime.
-A BPSW pseudoprime passes the is_strong_prp() test with base 2 and the is_selfridge_prp() test.
+A BPSW pseudo-prime passes the is_strong_prp() test with base 2 and the is_selfridge_prp() test.

 **is_euler_prp(...)**